TITLE 16 OCCUPATIONAL

 GGG.
 “Prescribing applicant” means a licensed psychologist who has made application to the board for a conditional prescribing or prescribing certificate.

 HHH.
-“Prescription” means an order given individually for the person for whom prescribed, either directly from the prescriber to the pharmacist or indirectly by means of a written order signed by the prescriber, and bearing the name and address of the prescriber, his license classification, the name and address of the patient, the name and quantity of the drug prescribed, directions for use and the date of issue.
+“Prescription” means an order given individually for the person for whom prescribed, either directly from the prescriber to the pharmacist or indirectly by means of a written order signed by the prescriber, and bearing the name and address of the prescriber, their license classification, the name and address of the patient, the name and quantity of the drug prescribed, directions for use and the date of issue.
 No person other than a prescriber shall prescribe or write a prescription.

 III.
 “Primary treating health care practitioner” means the health care practitioner who is directly responsible for treating a specific illness or condition of a patient.
 The primary treating health care practitioner may be a primary care practitioner, or may be a medical specialist.